-The pandemic has prompted a career rethink for many of us, with 60% of UK workers planning a career change, a 7% increase from 2020.
+The pandemic has prompted a career rethink for many of us, with 60% of UK workers planning a career change.

 Whether it’s fixed income, asset management, equity research, trading, investment banking, private equity or venture capital – we all know how hard job search can be these days, and changing your career path itself is a whole new ball game on its own.